Ruikka/WSDproject/README.md

 ## Launching the server:

+This tutorial assumes the use of Deno and elephantSQL.

 First, create a file called "config.env" in the root file of the application structure with the following lines filled with the correct database and port information:

 ```